planetfederal/GeoGig/doc/technical/source/geogig-network-sync.rst

-GeoGit Network Synchronization
+GeoGig Network Synchronization
 ==============================

-For synchronization over network connections, GeoGit defines a protocol layered over HTTP.
+For synchronization over network connections, GeoGig defines a protocol layered over HTTP.
-This document defines the operations the GeoGit server must provide, and the way that a GeoGit client is expected to use it to achieve synchronization.
+This document defines the operations the GeoGig server must provide, and the way that a GeoGig client is expected to use it to achieve synchronization.
-In fact, GeoGit synchronization consists of two different types of operation - a "push" in which a client copies history to a server, and a "pull" in which a client copies history from a server.
+In fact, GeoGig synchronization consists of two different types of operation - a "push" in which a client copies history to a server, and a "pull" in which a client copies history from a server.

 Server operations
 =================